-To coincide with the release, Sounds et al is hosting a launch event at DISJECTA, a non-profit contemporary art center in Portland Oregon, on Saturday, 15th December 2018 starting at 8pm.
+To coincide with the release, Sounds et al hosted a launch event at DISJECTA, a non-profit contemporary art center in Portland Oregon, on Saturday, 15th December 2018 starting at 8pm.

-Alongside a performance of anticube, the evening will also feature performances from local sound artists Christi Denton, and Francisco Botello.
+Alongside a performance of anticube, the evening also featured performances from local sound artists Christi Denton, and Francisco Botello.
 Denton utilizes electronics and modified instruments to explore sound, creating immersive sonic experiences, and Botello engages with field recordings to produce spacious soundscapes.

 Tickets for the all ages event are available through DISJECTA for $15, although no-one will be turned away for lack of funds.